pipefunc/pipefunc/docs/source/concepts/caching.md

 By default, `pipefunc` uses the `pipefunc.cache.to_hashable` function to convert non-hashable input arguments into a hashable representation that can be used as a cache key.
 This function handles most built-in Python types and some common third-party types like NumPy arrays and pandas Series/DataFrames.
 If `to_hashable` cannot create a hashable representation of the input, it will attempt to serialize it to a string using `cloudpickle`.
-If that also fails, it will raise an `UnhashableError`.
+If that also fails, it will raise an {class}`pipefunc.cache.UnhashableError`.

 ## Shared Memory Caching